20210925 – Sifra Covid-19 Cijfers Covid-19 Numbers Covid-19

 Importante: Si bo tin keho keda kas, no bai traha i yama 0800 – 0800.

-Tin 61 kaso aktivo di Covid-19 na Boneiru awe 25 di sèptèmber 2021.
-Di e 70 resultadonan di tèst ku a drenta 7 a resultá di ta positivo.
-Un persona a fayesé pa motibu di Covid-19.
-Tin 4 persona den hospital di kual 1 persona ta na e departamento di kuido intensivo.
-10 persona a rekuperá di Covid-19.
+Tin 105 kaso aktivo di Covid-19 na Boneiru awe 28 di sèptèmber 2021.
+Di e 107 resultadonan di tèst ku a drenta 23 a resultá di ta positivo.
+Investigashon di e fuente i kontaktonan ta tumando lugá.
+Di mayoria ku e tèst positivo e fuente ta konosí.
+Tin 3 persona den hospital.
+11 persona a rekuperá di Covid-19.

 Pa mas informashon tokante biahe, paisnan di riesgo i reglanan aktual: www.boneirukrisis.com.